 Clogs | N/A | Sometimes |

-Landlord Responsibilities for Heating & Air Conditioning in Colorado
+Landlord Responsibilities for Heating and Air Conditioning in Colorado

 Colorado landlords must provide and maintain heating for rental properties.
-They don’t have to provide air conditioning.
+They don’t have to provide air conditioning, but do have to keep any provided air conditioning appliances in good working order.

-Colorado landlords don’t have to replace things like air filters, unless heating equipment won’t work otherwise.
+Colorado landlords don’t have to replace things like air filters, unless provided heating or cooling equipment won’t work otherwise.

 Landlord Responsibilities for Plumbing in Colorado